Mr. Michael S. Abaie

 Program Executive Office, Assembled Chemical Weapons Alternatives

-Michael S. Abaie is the Program Executive Officer for the Assembled Chemical Weapons Alternatives (PEO ACWA), which is headquartered at the Edgewood Area of Aberdeen Proving Ground, Maryland.
+Michael S. Abaie is the Program Executive Officer for the Program Executive Office, Assembled Chemical Weapons Alternatives (PEO ACWA), which is headquartered at Aberdeen Proving Ground, Maryland.

 Mr. Abaie assumed the role of PEO in September 2018 and is responsible for overseeing all aspects of the program, including operations at the Pueblo Chemical Agent-Destruction Pilot Plant in Colorado, the Blue Grass Chemical Agent-Destruction Pilot Plant in Kentucky and PEO ACWA’s Anniston Field Office in Alabama.
 He is a member of the Senior Executive Service.

-Prior to his role at PEO ACWA, Mr. Abaie served as the Director of the Engineering Directorate within the U.S. Army Edgewood Chemical Biological Center (ECBC) and was responsible for all engineering directorate activities at ECBC.
-Under Mr. Abaie’s leadership, the 600-employee Engineering Directorate conducted ECBC’s engineering development, testing, and additive manufacturing, and provided engineering support for the acquisition and sustainment of chemical and biological defense systems and materiel.
+Prior to his role at PEO ACWA, Mr. Abaie served as the Director of the Engineering Directorate within the U.S. Army Edgewood Chemical Biological Center (CBC) and was responsible for all engineering directorate activities at CBC.
+Under Mr. Abaie’s leadership, the Engineering Directorate conducted CBC’s engineering development, testing, and additive manufacturing, and provided engineering support for the acquisition and sustainment of chemical and biological defense systems and materiel.